Mama's Little Pirate: Notes

 Mama's Little Pirate is the first Our Gang fantasy outing.
 The film was enhanced by Leroy Shield's unique background music composition "Cascadia", originally written for the "Boy Friends" comedy Air Tight (1931).

 Leroy Shield's music composition was "Good Old Days" in the opening titles and "We're going to arrowhead" was in the end title.

-The cave was a set from the 1934 film Babes in Toyland that was also directed by Gus Meins.
+The cave was a set from the 1934 film Babes in Toyland, which was also directed by Gus Meins.